alexjyong/TruthOrDareDiscordBot/README.md

 (If you don't add in BOTAUTHOR, it will use the name `SysTD` by default.

-With the API key you get from that guide, chec

 install discord.py and python-dotenv via pip, then run `python3 systd.py`